| How To... | Why not..? | Scripts | Patches | ![]() |

 as your web server or that you have a chroot(2)

-configuration for your web server that locks it into /var/www
+configuration for your web server that locks it into /var/www.

-If you don't have changed it manually your /var
+If you don't have changed it manually your /var partition is mounted

-.
+with the option nodev.
 This means that the directory /var/www/dev

 must reside on a dedicated partition which you can mount without the

-option.
+nodev option.
 Allocating one from the SSD is a waste of space and

 letter in the disklabel(5).